andyrids/andyrids/README.md

-## Hi there, I'm Andy
+# Introduction

-I'm a linguist and analyst, who works in a data science & data mining role, which frequently involves the automation of technical analytic tradecraft.
+I'm a linguist and analyst, who works in a an operational data mining role, which involves the creation of custom analytics and the automation of technical analytic tradecraft.
 My personal projects are often geared towards professional development, but also frontend development and embedded projects with Raspberry Pi.

 ## My Dev Environment